 DigiFab Side Effects

-Note: This document contains side effect information about digoxin immune fab.
-Some of the dosage forms listed on this page may not apply to the brand name DigiFab.
+Note: This page contains information about the side effects of digoxin immune fab.
+Some of the dosage forms included on this document may not apply to the brand name DigiFab.

 For the Consumer

 Applies to digoxin immune fab: injectable powder for injection

 Get emergency medical help if you have any of these signs of an allergic reaction while taking digoxin immune fab (the active ingredient contained in DigiFab) hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: